Cobb salad

-The Cobb salad is a main-dish American garden salad typically made with chopped salad greens (iceberg lettuce, watercress, endives and romaine lettuce), tomato, crisp bacon, chicken breast, hard-boiled eggs, avocado, chives, blue cheese, and red-wine vinaigrette.
-The ingredients are laid out on a plate in neat rows.
+The Cobb salad is an American garden salad typically made with chopped salad greens (authentically romaine lettuce), tomato, bacon, chicken breast, hard-boiled eggs, avocado, chives, blue cheese (often Roquefort; some versions use other cheeses such as cheddar or Monterey Jack, or no cheese at all) and red wine vinaigrette.
+The ingredients are laid out separately, often in neat rows.
+It is served as a main course.

 Origin

 Various stories recount how the salad was invented.
-One says that it came about in 1938 at the Hollywood Brown Derby restaurant, where it became a signature dish.
+One says that it came about in 1937 at the Hollywood Brown Derby restaurant, where it became a signature dish.
 It is named after the restaurant's owner, Robert Howard Cobb.
 Stories vary whether the salad was invented by Cobb or by his chef, Paul J. Posti.
 The legend is that Cobb had not eaten until near midnight, and so he mixed together leftovers he found in the kitchen, along with some bacon cooked by the line cook, and tossed it with their French dressing.

+The Hollywood Brown Derby is the purported birthplace of the Cobb salad, which was said to have been hastily arranged from leftovers by owner Bob Cobb for showman and theater owner Sid Grauman.
+It was chopped fine, because Grauman had just had dental work done, and couldn't chew well.

-Another version of the creation is that Robert Kreis, executive chef at the restaurant, created the salad in 1929 (the year the Brown Derby's Hollywood location opened) and named it in honor of Robert Cobb.
+Another version of the creation is that Robert Kreis, executive chef at the restaurant, created the salad in 1929 (the year the Brown Derby's Hollywood location opened) and named it in honor of Cobb.
 The same source confirms that 1937 was the reported date of the version noted above, with Cobb making the salad.

-Another version of events is that the salad was hastily arranged from leftovers by owner Bob Cobb for showman and theater owner Sid Grauman.
-It was chopped fine, because Grauman had just had dental work done, and couldn't chew well.

-Authentic versions of the Cobb salad are prepared using four varieties of greens: iceberg lettuce, watercress, endive and romaine lettuce.

-Some recipes include other types of cheese besides Roquefort, such as cheddar or Monterey Jack, or no cheese at all.